Why Is My Car Leaking Water?

 - Light Brown: Newer Engine Oil or Gear Lubricant

 If your vehicle is leaking a fluid rather than water, you’ll want to have that checked out to make sure it’s not a serious problem.
+If you notice your car leaking water, its probably not a major concern.
 Contact us with car care questions like how to clean a car windshield inside, or schedule an appointment online to bring your car into the Perillo BMW service center, not too far from Park Ridge.

 More from the Perillo BMW Service Center

 You’re driving a precision-tuned luxury sedan or SUV and discover a puddle underneath it a few minutes after you’ve parked.
 You keep up with your service appointments; how could such a thing happen?
+Is it a BMW water leak under car or something else?
 First: Don’t worry.
-If your car is leaking water, that’s actually pretty common — usually from your beloved BMW‘s air conditioner or…
+If your car is leaking water, that’s actually…

 How to wash a car seems like it should be easy, but there are a few things that could go wrong and damage your vehicle if you aren’t careful.
 You still want to turn heads around Chicago in your BMW, and knowing how to wash a car right will help with that.
 We’re taking a…